frictionlessdata/datapackage-r/README.md

 # TRUE
 ```

-Fixed!
+Fixed\!
 But not only a check operation is available.
-We could use `relations` argument for `resource$iter/read` methods to dereference a resource relations:
+We could use
+`relations` argument for `resource$iter/read` methods to dereference a
+resource
+relations:

 ``` r
 jsonlite::toJSON(teams$read(keyed = TRUE, relations = FALSE), pretty =  TRUE)